 Langston Hughes and Nicolás Guillén stayed here in July 1937 during a bombing campaign.
 As Hughes reported in the Baltimore Afro-American:

-"I had just barely gotten to my room and had begun to undress when the low extended wail of the siren began, letting us know that the fascist planes were coming.
 In the lobby two candles were burning, casting weird, giantlike shadows on the walls.
 In an ever increasing wail the siren sounded louder and louder, droning its deathly warning.
 Suddenly it stopped.
 By then the lobby was full of people, men, women, and children, speaking in Spanish, English, and French.
-In the distance we heard a series of quick explosives.
-Quickly, I put on my shirt, passed Guillén's room, and together we started downstairs."
+In the distance we heard a series of quick explosives.wrote about being awakened twice by the air raid guns when bombing aircraft were flying around Barcelona.”

 Next: El Raval →